ansible/community-docs/collection_creator_path.rst

 Publish your collection on a platform for software development and version control such as `GitHub <https://github.com/>`_.

-It can be your personal repository or your organization one.
+It can be your personal repository or your organization's one.
 You can also `request <https://github.com/ansible-collections/overview/issues>`_ a repository under the `ansible-collections <https://github.com/ansible-collections/>`_ organization.

 Make sure your collection contains exhaustive license information.